 Are you looking for a chill yet refreshing lemonade?
 Try this watermelon lemonade recipe.
 You will need ice cubes; watermelon cut into cubes, white sugar, and fresh lime juice.
 Blend the cubes until you get a puree.
 Now pour it through a strainer.

-Next, take ½ cup water, pour some white sugar, and boil it until the sugar is disintegrated.
+Next, take ½ cup water, for some white sugar, and boil it until the sugar is disintegrated.
 Take it off the heat, add around 2 or 3 cups of water (cold) as well as the lime juice.
 Now, pour three tablespoons of puree into each glass and then fill it up with the lemonade.
 Stir and serve!

 Top Ten Little-Known Facts About Watermelons